 We just had an offer accepted to buy with Darlington Building Society.
 I called into a couple of local practices but am struggling to find a Canary Wharf conveyancing firm on the Darlington Building Society approved list.
 Please you help?

 You should make the most of the find a conveyancing panel solicitor tool on this site.
 Pick the building society and type Canary Wharf or your preferred area and you will see a number of lawyer offices in Canary Wharf or nearest you.

 Are there restrictive covenants that are commonly picked up as part of conveyancing in Canary Wharf?

-Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the legal transfer of property in Canary Wharf.
+Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Canary Wharf.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’